luckyxinshidai/hello-world/test/Install-Debian-Jessie.md

 set default=0
 set timeout=1
 menuentry 'Install with preseeding' {
-    linux    /debian-installer/arm64/linux auto=true priority=critical url=http://people.linaro.org/~ricardo.salveti/preseed.cfg ---
+    linux    /debian-installer/arm64/linux console=ttyS0,115200 earlycon=hisilpcuart,mmio,0xa01b0000,0,0x2f8 pcie_aspm=off ip=dhcp interface=eth0 auto=true priority=critical url=http://people.linaro.org/~ricardo.salveti/preseed.cfg
     initrd   /debian-installer/arm64/initrd.gz
 }
 ```

 The `auto` kernel parameter is an alias for `auto-install/enable` and setting it to `true` delays the locale and keyboard questions until after there has been a chance to preseed them, while `priority` is an alias for `debconf/priority` and setting it to `critical` stops any questions with a lower priority from being asked.

-In case your system contains more than one network interface, also make sure to add the one to be used via the `interface` argument, like `interface=eth1`.
+In case your system contains more than one network interface, also make sure to add the one to be used via the `interface` argument, like `interface=eth0`.

 #### Booting the system